 How to Play:

 Roll up your old socks to make small balls out of them.
 Place a bucket at a distance of 4 to 5 steps from the child.
 The socks make up the basketball, and the bucket makes the ring.
 Ask the child to throw the ball in the bucket.
-To make it more interesting, you can increase the distance of bucket from the child or replace it with a narrower opening vessel.
+To make it more interesting, you can increase the distance of the bucket from the child or replace it with a narrower opening vessel.

 best-indoor-games-for-kids